Stakeholder engagement and assessment methods to design & deliver user centric spaces

 Business Change Manager

-Hear 22 leading experts including University of Warwick, University of Oxford and University of Glasgow provide exclusive insights into how they improved learning & teaching through innovation in space design to help you attain better results and enhance the student experience
+Hear 22 leading experts including Technical University of Denmark, University of Oxford, University of California and University of Glasgow provide exclusive insights into how they improved learning & teaching through space design and assessment to help you attain better results and enhance the student experience.

 For more information download the agenda.